Analysis of the Strategic Intent and Capability Building Blueprint Behind Japan's Annual Massive Defense Budget

 Key Chapter Title List

-- Sustained High-Speed Expansion of Budget Scale: The Five-Year Plan Enters Intensive Implementation Phase
+- Sustained High-Speed Expansion of Budget Scale, Five-Year Plan Enters Intensive Implementation Phase

-- Strategic Pillars and Budget Allocation: Focusing on Seven Key Areas to Build a Multi-Domain Joint Offense-Defense System
+- Strategic Pillars and Budget Allocation: Focusing on Seven Major Areas to Build a Multi-Domain Integrated Attack and Defense System

-- Strengthening Common Foundations: Focusing on Defense Production, Technology R&D, and Human Resources
+- Strengthening the Common Foundation: Focusing on Defense Production, Technology R&D, and Human Resources

 - Deepening the Japan-U.S. Alliance and Expanding Security Cooperation